ggrocca/eggmake/README.md

 		egg_SOURCE_PATH := common_modules/ features/baz/ features/foo/
 		<...>
 		egg_SOURCE_PATH += ../../veryfar/tree/with/othercode

+* You can also use the variable `egg_DIR_SOURCES` to add to your project all the source files contained in the given directories, automatically:

+		egg_DIR_SOURCES := add/dir1 ../add/dir2 ../../etc/

 * Optionally, customize your preprocessor and compiler flags.
 See a very rough example in `examples/flags/Makefile`). `egg_FLAGS` flags are always used, and you can add there any custom directive, include or define: